Death Valley Germans: Discovery of remains

 On 12 November 2009, Les Walker and Tom Mahood, two hikers who were off-duty search and rescue personnel looking for traces of the family, discovered the skeletal remains of two adults (35.8674°N 116.9747°W), one male and one female, with identification belonging to the missing tourists found near the remains.
 Cornelia's passport and bank ID were both found near the remains.
 Other belongings such as a journal with German writing and a wine bottle were found and attributed to the missing family.
 Although DNA was recovered only from the bones of Rimkus, authorities claimed they were fairly certain that the bones belonged to the missing tourists.
 The remains of the children were never officially discovered, although the sole of a shoe, possibly from one of the children, was found.
 Supposedly, bones resembling those of children were found by searchers near where the adults' remains were found, but no official report was made following up on this discovery.

 Mahood speculated that, while vacationing in Death Valley on 23 July 1996, the family, short on time and wanting to visit Yosemite National Park on their way back to Los Angeles, attempted to take a shortcut to Yosemite on a route whose difficulty they underestimated.
 He believed they may have seen an AT&T tower and approached it to find help, but his field work led him to realize that the tower would not have been visible from their route.
-Mahood then explored the theory that their vehicle became stranded in a wash, the family traveled on foot southwards to seek help at Naval Air Weapons Station China Lake, where they may have expected to find a well-patrolled fenced perimeter, a common feature of military bases in Germany but not of military bases in the desert areas of the Southwestern United States.
+Mahood then explored the theory that after their vehicle became stranded in the wash, the family traveled on foot southwards to seek help at Naval Air Weapons Station China Lake, where they may have expected to find a well-patrolled fenced perimeter, a common feature of military bases in Germany but not of military bases in the desert areas of the Southwestern United States.
 The family likely succumbed to heat stroke (average high temperature of 116.5 °F in July), dehydration and lack of shelter halfway to the base perimeter.